Press Release | 26/01/2015

 The OGC leads the development of geospatial interoperability standards.
 Esri is a long-standing, active OGC participant, helping GIS users to seamlessly work together.

-Esri's first OGC compliancy certificates were granted in 1999, and many more Esri ArcGIS platform products have met OGC compliancy since then.
+Esri's first OGC compliancy certificates were granted in 1999, and many more Esri ArcGIS products have met OGC compliancy since then.

 See the full list of OGC-compliant products from Esri.